futomtom/Take-Home-project/README.md

 - [x] Please build out the Network Layer & Folder structure as if this was a full scale app
 - [x]No Enviornment Objects please (too buggy in full scale, a better solution is UserDefaults)

-## Instructions:

-1. Clone template to your profile
-2. After completing, add me to your project with username _DevboiDesigns_ and email *chris@stocklift.co*

 ### Screenshots